chearmstrong/ask-monzo/README.md

 ### .env File

 You need to have a `.env` file in the project root when running the project locally.
-See [example](./.env.example)
+See [example](.env.example).

 This should contains your `ACCESS_TOKEN` and `ACCOUNT_ID`.